The intrinsic formality of $E_n$-operads: Introduction

 Recall that a Hopf operad in a symmetric monoidal category $\MCat$ consists of an operad in the category of (counitary cocommutative) coalgebras in $\MCat$ (see for instance~\cite[\S I.3.2]{FresseBook}).
 The name `Hopf cooperad' refers to the structure, dual to a Hopf operad in the categorical sense, which consists of a cooperad in the category of (unitary commutative) algebras in $\MCat$.
 We use Hopf cooperads (rather than Hopf operads) in order to handle convergence problems which generally arise when we deal with coalgebra structures, and because the definition of our models for the rational homotopy of operads naturally relies on contravariant functors.

-In what follows, we generally use the prefix dg to refer to objects formed in the base category of differential graded modules.
+In what follows, we generally use the prefix dg to refer to objects formed in a base category of differential graded modules.
 We use the expression `cochain graded', or just the prefix `cochain', to refer to dg-objects equipped with a non-negative upper grading, while the expression `chain graded' symmetrically refers to dg-objects equipped with a non-negative lower grading.
-The constructions of this paper make sense as soon as we take a field of characteristic zero as ground ring for our module categories.
-But we prefer to take the field of rational numbers as ground ring in the account of this introduction, since, as we just explained, one motivating feature of our methods is the proof of formality results that hold over this primary field.
+In fact, the constructions of this paper make sense as soon as we work in a category of dg-modules over a field of characteristic zero, but we prefer to take the field of rational numbers as ground ring in the account of this introduction, since, as we just explained, one motivating feature of our methods is the proof of formality results that hold over this primary field.
+Similarly, we only consider the homology (respectively, the cohomology) with rational coefficients for the moment, and we also set $\DGH_*(-) = \DGH_*(-,\QQ)$ (respectively, $\DGH^*(-) = \DGH^*(-,\QQ)$) for short.